ita-ami/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-this is a readme file
-create the rest_to_98 function craete function swap-int
+create the strcpy function file
-## craete _strlen file
-create _puts file
-create print_rev file
-create rev_string file
-create puts2 file
-create puts_half file
-create print array file